Becca Johnson

 ALMFT

-As a marriage and family therapist, I take a systemic and relational approach, exploring the systems that impact your life and emphasizing connection, empathy, curiosity, and compassion.
-I also utilize evidence-based practices such as DBT (Dialectical Behavioral Therapy) and ACT (Acceptance and Commitment Therapy).
-As I get to know you, I would love to integrate a range of therapeutic modalities to create a personalized and holistic experience for your healing journey.
+Specifically, I utilize evidence-based practices such as DBT (Dialectical Behavioral Therapy) and ACT (Acceptance and Commitment Therapy).
+As I get to know you, I would love to integrate and introduce you to a range of therapeutic modalities.
 Somatic therapy will help you connect with your body's wisdom and release stored trauma, while narrative therapy will empower you to rewrite your story and find new meaning.
 Internal Family Systems (IFS) offers a compassionate framework for understanding and healing the different parts of yourself, fostering inner harmony and self-acceptance.
 By combining these approaches, I aim to support you in accessing your innate resilience, cultivating self-compassion, and achieving lasting transformation.
+If you’re especially struggling with an eating disorder and/or chronic illness, I’m your girl!
+I know it’s hard to come by a therapist that “gets” you.

 I have extensive experience working with individuals, couples, and families in various settings, including in-home therapy and intensive outpatient programs.
 I received my Bachelors degree in Psychology with a minor in Human Development & Family from the University of Rhode Island and my Master’s degree in Marriage & Family Therapy from Wheaton College.
 I'm passionate about this work and committed to helping you achieve your goal of living a full and vibrant life.